Skip to Content

 Start the year in Benin where each year on the 10th of January the country pays homage to its ancestors and various gods in a celebration of African spirituality.
 While it’s a national holiday countrywide, the town of Ouidah is the epicentre of all the celebrations with beach parties, costumes, drums, horse racing, sacred ceremonies and sacrifices.

-This is probably one of the most unique festivals in January you’ll find.
+This is probably one of the most unique festivals and best events in January you’ll find.

 No matter where you’re going for your January festival, always get international travel insurance beforehand.
 If anything happens it can save you thousands, and a lot of hassle.
 Do NOT travel without it!